 Last week I was listening to an interview with former Indianapolis coach Tony Dungy on the Catalyst podcast.
-In this interview he had some amazing things to say about his relationship with Michael Vick.
+In this interview, he had some amazing things to say about his relationship with Michael Vick.

 In his Catalyst interview Coach Dungy said, “I felt like I let Michael down.
-Our schedules never coordinated for us spend a day fishing.
+Our schedules never coordinated for us to spend a day fishing.
 If I would have been able to spend a day with him, perhaps it would have come up in conversation about some of the poor decisions he was making.
 If I had the time to spend with him, maybe I could have given him some counsel that would have helped him make a different decision.”
 Wow!

-Then Sports Spectrum reports that NFL Commissioner Roger Goodell allowed Michael Vick to be reinstated into the league only on condition that Tony Dungy would be Vick’s mentor.
+Then Sports Spectrum reports that NFL Commissioner Roger Goodell allowed Michael Vick to be reinstated into the league only on the condition that Tony Dungy would be Vick’s mentor.
 “Michael needs that right now,” Goodell said, “And I’ve asked Tony Dungy to play a more formal role on my behalf, but also on Michael’s behalf, to serve as a mentor to Michael and help him and guide him through some very difficult decisions he’s going to have to make going forward.”